“Wrinkles should merely indicate where smiles have been.”Mark Twain

 “Mom, did you hear that song?
 Sounds like the Bangles, from the olden days!”

-Nope, I haven’t always been here.
+Nope, I haven’t always existed.

 The more I know, the more I know I don’t know.
 The only thing to which I can be certain, the only thing I can know FOR SURE, is that I don’t know as much as I think, and that I’ll always have an awful lot to learn.